apache/directory-kerby/has/doc/deploy-https.md

 ssl.server.truststore.password = {trustAll password set in step 2}
 ```

-> Config /etc/has/ssl-client.conf for HAS client
+> Config /etc/has/<https_host>/ssl-client.conf for HAS client, the <https_host>
+is the has server address, the same as the value configured in has-client.conf
 ```
 ssl.client.truststore.location = {path to trustAll}
 ssl.client.truststore.password = {trustAll password}